cybersamx/go-recipes/dependency-injection/dig/README.md

 # Dependency Injection in Go Using Dig

-Basic DI using the Dig framework.
+Go DI using the Dig framework.

 ## Overview